Thomas' Birthday Adventures Presents

 Route.

-A jewel of the High Uintas Wilderness.
-The Duck Lake Trail winds through dense lodgepole pine, breaks into sweeping subalpine meadows, and delivers you to a crystal-clear alpine lake at the base of the Uinta crest.
+A jewel of the Mount Timpanogos foothills.
+The loop climbs through scrub oak and pine, passes the cascades of Battle Creek and Grove Creek, and crests into open meadows with a wide view of Utah Valley.
 This is the birthday venue.
 Nature brought the decorations.
 You bring the snacks and vibes of gratitude that we are all still alive... for now.

 View on AllTrails